 In rooms with both south and west-facing windows, you’ll have the warm southern light throughout the day and the extra warm light in the west-facing afternoon.
 This room will be cosy and inviting but COULD become a bit TOO toasty if you overdose on warm paint colors as well.

 The flatter, west-facing morning light will flatten things a bit in the morning hours with its lack of sunshine.
 This will balance off the warmth and brightness of the southern exposure, but as you get close to noon, this type of light can really wash out colors – but only temporarily!
 In the afternoon, the western light will ADD to the warm glory of the southern light, making this room roasty-Mc’toasty!

 Shown above: Benjamin Moore Stonington Gray

-- If the southern light plays a smaller part in the lighting scheme, I would focus more on west-facing paint colours, but check out south too and see which best suit your tastes/interior finishings
+- If the southern light plays a smaller part in the lighting scheme, I would focus more on west-facing paint colors, but check out south too and see which best suit your tastes/interior finishings.

 Warm light all day tempered by a soft eastern influence to calm it down

-A room with windows on the southern and eastern walls will generally speaking, be a warm looking room.
+A room with windows on the southern and eastern walls will, generally speaking, be a warm looking room.
 The morning eastern light will be brighter with a soft warmth (I love morning eastern light).
-As the day progresses that southern light will heat right up and can wash paint colours out at the height of the day, but have no fear, once that midday sun shifts, things will come back.
-The more flat afternoon eastern light can help to soften the super warm southern rays throughout the rest of the day.
+As the day progresses that southern light will heat right up and can wash paint colors out at the height of the day – eastern light will have the same washing-out effect.
+But have no fear, once that midday sun shifts, things will come back.
+The flatter afternoon eastern light can help to soften the super warm southern rays throughout the afternoon.